 All the Federations are able to independently plan, mobilize and executive large women’s day celebrations and other social campaigns.
 These women’s day celebrations involve over 4000 – 5000 women and men from the groups and community.

-- Have a strong “He for She” programme where men and boys in our villages work for women and girl’s empowerment.
+- Our next real big challenge is to have a robust programme to involve men and boys in working for women and girl’s empowerment.

-- Build up effective women leaders who can take up leadership roles in their villages and societies.
+- Another challenge is to build up women from our groups systematically to take on leadership in their villages and societies.

 - There was no public transport in our area and women’s mobility highly limited

 - with their traditional clothes, women could not ride gents cycles

 - married women discouraged from riding cycles …..

 To address all this, we started the Women’s Cycle Bank in 2006.
 This is an innovation we are proud of.
 Today, over 600 cycles are being revolved by 6 independent cycle bank chapters run by women.
 We organized cycle learning camps, cycle races and cycle rallies to make women riding on cycles a common accepted norm.